A Jedi's Fight - A Star Wars Fan Fiction Story

 Leia continued.

 Liane nodded numbly.
 Ian looked at her.
-He felt that the situation was overwhelming.
+He felt that the situation was overwhelming her.
 He desperately looked for some words to cheer her up.

 "It won't be for a long time, Liane.
-As soon as the fleet has reached the Palomintar System, I sure the Basilisaea will leave.
-Master Antilles can then come back to take up his mission."
+As soon as the fleet has reached the Palomintar System, I sure the Basilisæa will leave.
+Master Antilles can come back to take up his mission."

 Liane looked at the view of the lake and the garden.
 She seemed in thoughts.
 It looked as if she hadn't noticed what the others were talking about.
-In her mind a strange vision arose that she saw Luke lying on a kind of bier.
-His eyes were closed and his face was gray, he was not breathing.
-She heard a cackling laugh, a laugh she had heard before.
-Months ago she had seen the same images during her nightmare at the Millennium Falcon.
-Who was laughing?
-Suddenly she knew it.
-It was Darth Golluth, the former imperial officer Trevor Matrik.
-What had he told her after she asked where Luke was?
-The image of Luke on the bier grew in her mind and she heard the voice of Trevor Matrik, who told her that her friend had died.
-Was he really dead?
-No, he was not; she felt his heartbeat and noticed his slow breathing: Luke was alive.
-She did not have to worry.
+In her mind a strange vision arose that she saw Luke lying on a strange looking piece of furniture.
+His eyes were closed and his face was gray, he doesn't seem to breath.
+She also heard a cackling laugh, a laugh she had heard before.
+Months ago she had seen the same images during, what Luke had called a nightmare at the Millennium Falcon.
+She had heard that laugh another time here, while she had that vision again, in the forest cave.
+In that vision she had recognized the laugh and knew its owner.
+It was the laugh of Darth Golluth, the former imperial officer Trevor Matrik.
+The image of Luke laying outstretched grew in her mind and she heard the voice of Trevor Matrik, who told her that her friend had died.
+Was Luke really dead?
+No, she clearly felt he was not; for through the Force she felt his heartbeat and noticed his slow breathing: Luke was alive.
+Trevor's shouldn't upset her.

 "Liane, what are you talking about?"
 Leia said concerned.